xt-sys/exectos/xtoskrnl/README.md

 management, and process scheduling.
 The kernel contains the scheduler (sometimes referred to as the Dispatcher), the cache, object, and memory managers, the security manager, and other executive components described below.

+## Kernel Parameters
+Kernel parameters are XTOS boot-time options used to ensure proper initialization and handling of hardware peripherals.
+These parameters can be configured either temporarily by editing the boot entry in the bootloader’s selection menu, or permanently by modifying the XTLDR configuration file.

+The following is a consolidated list of available kernel parameters:
+ * **NOXPA**: Disables PAE or LA57 support, depending on the CPU architecture.
+This parameter is handled by the bootloader, which configures paging and selects the appropriate Page Map Level (PML) before transferring control to the kernel.

+## Source Code
 The source code of the kernel is organized into subsystem-specific directories.
 Each directory name also defines the corresponding C++ namespace in which the subsystem's classes and routines reside.
 These subsystems include: